2.2 Message send definitions

 Keyword message selectors consist of a series of alphanumeric keywords, where each keyword starts with a lower-case letter and ends with a colon.

-Unary messages have the highest precedence, then binary messages, and finally keyword messages, so:
+Unary messages have the highest precedence, followed by binary messages, and finally keyword messages, so:

 2 raisedTo: 1 + 3 factorial